cailleanC1C/C1C-Recruitment/docs/ops/development.md

 - Local development mirrors this behavior: the `.cache/` folder is not used, and no JSON snapshots persist across runs.

+## Sheets access
+- Async code must go through `shared.sheets.async_facade`; the synchronous helpers now exist solely for cache warmers and CLI scripts.
+- Legacy retry wrappers (`_legacy_fetch`, `retry_safe_read`) were removed in the audit cleanup; any remaining imports should be replaced with the async facade.

 ## Testing commands
 - `!rec refresh all` — verify cache warmers and actor logging.
 - `!digest --debug` — confirm public telemetry includes age/next/retries.